CyberSAFE (Securing Assets for End-Users)

 This course is designed for you as a non-technical end-user of computers, mobile devices, networks, and the Internet, to enable you to use technology more securely to minimize digital risks.
 This course is also designed for you to prepare for the Certified CyberSAFE credential.

-(Students must register at least five days before the start of class.)
+(Please register five days before the start of class.)

 Meet the Instructor